 Operating income margin was chosen as the primary performance metric because the Committee believes it continues to most directly correlate to our executives' performance.
 An executive could earn a short-term incentive award due to success in achieving individual strategic objectives, even if performance fell below threshold on the operating income margin; however, the weighting of the two performance metrics encourages decisions that should benefit our overall profitability.
-Further, if fiscal 2018 operating income margin had been zero or negative, then no amounts would have been paid under the 2018 short-term incentive arrangement, even if all or a portion of the performance goals under the strategic objectives component were attained.
+Further, if fiscal 2019 operating income margin had been zero or negative, then no amounts would have been paid under the 2019 short-term incentive arrangement, even if all or a portion of the performance goals under the strategic objectives component were attained.
 Participants had the ability to earn between 50% of a target amount for achieving threshold performance and 200% of target for achieving maximum performance for each metric.

-In January 2018, the Committee established the following payout levels that would be associated with the degree to which the operating income margin was attained for fiscal 2018:
+In January 2019, the Committee established the following payout levels that would be associated with the degree to which the operating income margin was attained for fiscal 2019:

-Operating Income Margin Threshold Target Exceeds Maximum Actual Results 6% 9% 11% 13% Percentage Payout Level 50% 100% 150% 200% Payout levels interpolated for results between 6% and 13%
+Operating Income Margin Threshold Target Exceeds Maximum

+Actual Results 6% 9% 11% 13%

+Percentage Payout Level 50% 100% 150% 200%

+Payout levels interpolated for results between 6% and 9%, 9% and 11% and 11% and 13%

-In January 2018, the Committee also approved the strategic objectives set for each named executive officer and the associated payout levels for fiscal 2018.
-Participants had the ability to earn between 50% and 200% of the target amount based on the overall achievement of the applicable 2018 strategic objectives set for each participant.
+In January 2019, the Committee also approved the strategic objectives set for each named executive officer and the associated payout levels for fiscal 2019.
+Participants had the ability to earn between 50% and 200% of the target amount based on the overall achievement of the applicable 2019 strategic objectives set for each participant.
 The strategic objectives approved by the Committee for each of the named executive officers and the related performance categories, were as follows:

-Performance Categories Objective Michael Doar Strategic Initiatives/Asset Management/Profit Update and execute strategic plan for incremental revenue growth and improved return Improvement on corporate assets Strategic Initiatives/Profit Improvement Assess and change the corporate structure (as necessary) to allow flexibility of operations and maximum returns Board Governance Assist in the evaluation and recruitment of Board of Directors Investor Relations Shareholder outreach Strategic Initiatives Evaluate succession plans for Executive Officers and key senior management roles/positions in the company Sonja K. McClelland Strategic Initiatives/Profit Improvement Assess and implement international tax strategies to address potential changes in global tax policies Asset Management/Profit Improvement/Cost Execute the annual business plan initiatives to improve profitability and return on Reduction corporate assets Strategic Initiatives/Liquidity Renegotiate domestic and foreign credit agreements for the U.S., Europe and Asia Cost Reduction/Profit Improvement Assess cost reduction initiatives and process for implementation Information Systems Sponsor the implementation plan for a U.S. operating system upgrade Gregory S. Strategic Initiatives/Market Share Assess and implement operating strategies to improve market penetration in Europe Volovic Strategic Initiatives/Profit Improvement Expand/Improve worldwide manufacturing operations .
-010 110 Research & Development Develop and launch final phase of new lathe software Strategic Initiatives/Market Share Assess and execute strategic changes as required to continue improved market penetration and business performance in Asia
+Performance Categories Objective Michael Strategic Initiatives/Asset Execute 2019 business plan Doar Management/Profit Improvement Strategic Initiatives/Liquidity/ Implement global credit facility and liquidity structure Profit Improvement Board Governance Assist in the evaluation and recruitment of Board of Directors Investor Relations Shareholder outreach Strategic Initiatives Continue evaluating succession plans for executive officers and key senior management roles/positions in the Company Sonja K. Strategic Initiatives/Profit Execute changes in corporate organizational structure to complete McClelland Improvement implementation of international tax strategies Asset Management/Profit Execute the annual business plan initiatives to improve profitability and return Improvement/Cost Reduction on corporate assets Strategic Initiatives/Liquidity Execute domestic and foreign credit agreements and international liquidity strategy Cost Reduction/Profit Assess cost reduction initiatives and process for implementation Improvement Information Systems Sponsor the implementation plan for information systems upgrade Gregory S. Strategic Initiatives/ Market Share Assess and implement management and organizational changes to increase Volovic market share of newly-acquired U.S. distributor Strategic Initiatives/ Profit Expand/Improve worldwide sales and manufacturing operations Improvement Research & Development Commercialize automation and robotics capabilities; develop new software features to enhance control revenue Strategic Initiatives/ Market Share Execute global organizational changes to address succession planning and enhance business performance in Asia; evaluate and communicate a strategy regarding brand management positioning statements resulting from both customer and non-customer sample groups